biomed-AI/scMOGS/README.md

 - `leidenalg==0.10.2`

 ## HGNN training
-The train_model.py script is the core of the pipeline, training a Heterogeneous Graph Neural Network (HGNN) to integrate single-cell multi-omics data and otuput embedding for cell, gene and peak.
+The train_model.py script is the core of the pipeline, training a Heterogeneous Graph Neural Network (HGNN) to integrate single-cell multi-omics data and output embedding for cell, gene and peak.
 ~~~shell
 python train_model.py \
   --lr 0.0005 \